VIVEK-PALA/Finance-Supply-Chain-Analytics-SQL-Project/README.md

 ---

 ## 📘 Topics I Mastered
-🔹 Data Retrieval & Filtering
+🔹 Data Querying & Filtering

+SELECT, WHERE, DISTINCT, LIKE, BETWEEN, IN, ORDER BY, LIMIT, OFFSET

+🔹 Aggregate & Summary Analytics

-Used SELECT, WHERE, GROUP BY, and HAVING clauses to extract and aggregate meaningful metrics from large datasets with precision.
+MIN, MAX, AVG, COUNT, GROUP BY, HAVING — to derive key metrics and patterns

-🔹 Joins & Multi-Table Queries
+🔹 Joins & Data Modeling

-Applied various joins such as INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL JOIN to merge fact and dimension tables for comprehensive analysis across customers, products, and time.
+INNER, LEFT, RIGHT, FULL JOINS to combine fact and dimension tables effectively

-🔹 Stored Procedures & UDFs
-Built dynamic and reusable Stored Procedures and User Defined Functions (UDFs) to simplify reporting tasks and enhance query reusability and performance.

-🔹 Business Logic & Conditional Fields
+🔹 Calculated Fields & Business Logic

-Implemented CASE, IF, and calculated fields to derive business-specific metrics like profit margins, fiscal year alignment, customer segmentation, etc.
+CASE, IF, and functions like YEAR(), CURDATE() for profit margins, fiscal flags, etc.

+🔹 Reusable SQL Components

+Stored Procedures and User-Defined Functions to encapsulate business logic

-🔹 Forecasting with CTEs & Temporary Tables
+🔹 Forecasting Techniques

-Used Common Table Expressions (CTEs) and TEMPORARY TABLES to calculate forecast error, accuracy percentage, and absolute deviation — critical for supply chain analytics.
+Common Table Expressions (CTEs) and TEMP TABLES for demand trend and error analysis

+🔹 Window Functions for Advanced Analysis

+Applied ROW_NUMBER(), RANK(), DENSE_RANK() using the OVER() clause to segment customers, rank product performance, and identify trends over time

-🔹 Data Import & Transformation
+🔹 Data Transformation & Integrity

-Performed bulk .CSV imports and used appropriate data types (INT, VARCHAR, DECIMAL, etc.) and constraints to align with clean database design principles.
+Imported .CSV files, validated schemas, and enforced data constraints to maintain clean and reliable datasets

-## 💡 What I Learned
-SQL is more than a query language — it’s a tool to solve business problems through logic and structure.
+📘 Core Learnings

+ ✅ SQL is not just about queries—it’s about solving business problems

-Readable and modular SQL increases the clarity, reusability, and performance of analytics pipelines.
+ ✅ Clean, modular SQL enhances scalability, reusability, and performance

-Understanding business context is as important as writing technically correct queries — data alone doesn't solve problems; insights do.
+ ✅ Domain knowledge is crucial to transforming data into business impact